fenceposterror/fenceposterror.github.io/_posts/2017-06-16-Hacking-For-Fun-And-Non-Profit.md

 ### Logic Errors Are Difficult to Find with Static Code Analysis

 During the quick manual checks in the beginning, I noticed the app is missing a CSRF token for changing passwords and it also doesn’t ask for the old password.
 Since I hadn’t worked much with static code analyzers before, their shortcomings were not obvious to me.
 However, finding them is impossible with this sort of approach due to the fact that they’re logical application errors.
-Just as side note, when I wanted to report the change password issues, I noticed, that it had already been reported as [issue 539](https://github.com/ampache/ampache/issues/539), but this hasn’t been addressed yet.
+Just as a side note, when I wanted to report the change password issues, I noticed, that it had already been reported as [issue 539](https://github.com/ampache/ampache/issues/539), but this hasn’t been addressed yet.

 ### Same PHP Object Instantiation but Different